subhaze/sublime_codekit/README.md

 ###Pausing CodeKit

-#####Auto-Pausing CodeKit (*default behavior*)
+#####Auto-Pausing CodeKit (*off by default*)
-By default this plug-in will pause CodeKit when you're not focused on Sublime Text.
+By default this plug-in will not pause CodeKit when you're not focused on Sublime Text.
 This can be useful if you use the CLI or third-party tools to handle source control.

 CodeKit states:
 >Before you perform any action that will change large numbers of files at once (switching branches, rebasing, pull requests, etc.) you MUST tell CodeKit to ignore file changes.